César Peixoto: Coaching career

-Peixoto started working as a manager on 11 March 2019, being appointed at LigaPro side Varzim SC.
+Peixoto started working as a manager on 11 March 2019, being appointed at LigaPro side Varzim.
 On 19 June that year, after succeeding in avoiding relegation, he moved to Académica de Coimbra in the same league.
 He left his post five months later, having collected only nine points in ten matches.

-On 19 December 2019, Peixoto signed with G.D.
-Chaves, succeeding José Mota at the team eighth in the second division.
-He had his first experience in the top tier in November of the following year, when he replaced the departed Ricardo Soares at Moreirense F.C. on a short-term contract.
+On 19 December 2019, Peixoto signed with Chaves, succeeding José Mota at the team eighth in the second division.
+He had his first experience in the top tier in November of the following year, when he replaced the departed Ricardo Soares at Moreirense on a short-term contract.
 Having won one of five league fixtures, he resigned on 2 January 2021.

-Peixoto took over from Jorge Simão at F.C.
-Paços de Ferreira on 16 December 2021; arriving with the team in 13th, he finished the season two places higher.
+Peixoto took over from Jorge Simão at Paços de Ferreira on 16 December 2021; arriving with the team in 13th, he finished the season two places higher.
 He opened the following campaign with no wins and two points from nine games, and after a 2–0 loss to Liga 3 side Vitória de Setúbal in the third round of the cup on 16 October 2022 he was dismissed.
 He returned to the same job at the turn of the year, after his replacement Mota had resigned with no points from four fixtures.
 Paços were eventually relegated as second-bottom, and he chose not to renew his contract.

 On 3 June 2024, Peixoto returned to Moreirense; he replaced Rui Borges, who had led the club to a best-ever 55 points in the main division.
 On 24 February 2025, after only one victory from the last 12 matches, he was fired.

+Peixoto returned to Gil Vicente on 2 March 2025, being appointed head coach on a four-month deal that would be automatically renewed in case of top-division survival.
+In November, he agreed to another extension at the Estádio Cidade de Barcelos.

+On 15 June 2026, Peixoto signed a two-year contract as manager of EFL Championship side Wolverhampton Wanderers.
+On his debut on 7 August, he oversaw a 3–0 victory over Port Vale in the first round of the EFL Cup.